 Development of global awareness is an important goal of the College of Education's teacher preparation programs.
 CGE works closely with the College to develop appropriate study abroad experiences and opportunities for student teaching abroad for COE students.
 We have very productive relationships with the Faculty of Education at the University of Tasmania, Australia, and with the Hong Kong Institute of Education.
 Advanced COE students have the opportunity to engage in a semester of formal student teaching through these two partner institutions.

 In recent years, COE faculty members have also developed short-term faculty-led study programs abroad designed especially for education students.

 Visiting Junior Faculty

-In the period from 2003 to 2009, Butler's College of Business hosted five early-career faculty members from universities in central and eastern Europe through the Junior Faculty Development Program administered by American Councils on International Education on behalf of the US Department of State.
-The visiting faculty engaged in a wide range of professional development activities and contributed to the internationalization of the College of Business through guest lectures, collaborative teaching, and work with individual faculty members and students.
+In the period from 2003 to 2009, Butler's Andre B. Lacy School of Business hosted five early-career faculty members from universities in central and eastern Europe through the Junior Faculty Development Program administered by American Councils on International Education on behalf of the US Department of State.
+The visiting faculty engaged in a wide range of professional development activities and contributed to the internationalization of the Lacy School of Business through guest lectures, collaborative teaching, and work with individual faculty members and students.

 Enhancing Asian Studies

 We are grateful for the support of the Freeman Foundation, from whom we received a four-year Undergraduate Asian Studies Initiative grant of $679,635 in 2002.
 Freeman funding enabled Butler to undertake several important initiatives:

 - Establishing a new faculty position in modern East Asian history